Keeping up-to-date: technology logo evolution

 The Early ‘80s Update

-The rounded, fun font of the late 1970s was replaced with a bold font that used straight and angular lines to create a sharper look.
-Another change here was that Microsoft became one word and stayed that way.
+I understand that the rounded, fun font of the late 1970s was replaced with a bold font that used straight and angular lines to create a sharper look.
+I believe there was another change at the time.
+Microsoft became one word and stayed that way.
 Many people noticed the Microsoft logo shared many similarities with the band Metallica’s logo.
-This new logo design showed the company was evolving and becoming more confident in its product.
+I believe this new logo design showed the company was evolving and becoming more confident in its product.

 A Third Microsoft Logo